TRT World - After France exit, Sahel states unite to tackle terror. Will it work?

 Analysts say they pulled out too abruptly rather than strategically, leaving their economies and military with a thin cushion to fall back on.
 Experts caution that the ECOWAS pullout won’t necessarily bolster security in the region, what with the influx of Russian troops.

-On top of that, these insurgencies have been spilling over into West Africa’s coastal countries, like Benin and the Cote d'Ivoire, a region which in 2024 suffered from more than 500 extremist events within 50km of their borders.
+On top of that, these insurgencies have been spilling over into West Africa’s coastal countries, like Benin and the Ivory Coast, a region which in 2024 suffered from more than 500 extremist events within 50km of their borders.

-At the end, to see whether the new unified troop division, international partnerships, the weapons and youth recruitment could stave off the advance of terror groups and militias, one would have to be patient.
+At the end, to see whether the new unified troop division, the weapons and youth recruitment could stave off the advance of terror groups and militias, one would have to be patient.

+As Ovigwe says, “So, we have to watch and see if the current partnerships that these countries in the AES have with China, with Russia, with Turkey, and other countries is able to provide them with the capabilities that they need to defend their countries, their sovereignty and national security.”